VincenzoLaSpesa/XiaomiDepthMapExtractor/README.md

 ## TODO

+- At least with one of the lens the depthmap has ha totally different format I still can't parse
 - Check compatibility with other models of phones
 - Improved the padding, current just mirrors from the available depth image
 - Covert the images to other standard format ( like the Google's one)